bozsahin/cogs517-philosophy-of-cogsci/README.md

 SECONDARY TEXTBOOK (about three chapters): John Haugeland (1997).
 Mind Design II.
 MIT Press.

+Namely, chapters by Turing, Dennett and Searle (resp.
+2, 3 and 7).

 LECTURE NOTES:

 - Isms in philosophy of (cognitive) science (or: things to get out your chest before doing some serious work on philosophy of cogsci)